 “If a woman has a craving for those, the CDC recommends to either microwave it until it’s steaming hot, or cook it until its internal temperature is 165 degrees,” said Dr. Matthew Carroll, assistant professor of obstetrics and gynecology at Baylor and Texas Children’s Hospital.

-Most milk and diary products in the U.S. are pasteurized, and pasteurized cheese is safe for consumption during pregnancy.
+Most milk and dairy products in the U.S. are pasteurized, and pasteurized cheese is safe for consumption during pregnancy.
 There should be some caution with soft cheeses, such as brie, even if they are pasteurized.
 In general, small amounts of soft cheeses should be allowed.

 “If a woman is on a raw diet with unpasteurized milk or juice, that is something to be a little bit concerned about while pregnant, but it shouldn’t be an issue while trying to get pregnant,” Carroll said.